tdgriffith/tdgriffith.github.io/_posts/2021-05-05-bspc-paper.md

 Research has broadly become less and less accessible to the public for a lot of reasons, so I feel strongly that we need to share our results in an easily understandable way, especially when a lot of our resources come from taxpayers.
 That in mind, here’s the summary of our recent publication in *Biomedical Signal Processing and Control*.

-# 2. Motivation and Objectives
+# 2. Spatio-temporal Dynamics and the Brain
 One of the core themes in my thesis is that robot teammates in the future need to act more like human teammates.
 Robots are really good at doing the same thing over and over, while humans are really adaptable.
 (Side note, check out [David Eagleman](https://www.youtube.com/watch?v=386s-y1aRRo) on this, it's wild)

 Currently, there aren’t very good solutions for this.
 Some researchers have shown good results getting robots to interact effectively with human cognition, but the application is very specific and often not scalable.
 That is, the computational or algorithmic or hardware constraints prevent widespread use.
 There’s a real need for a canonical model of human cognition (fatigue, workload, engagement, etc.) Lots of other scientific and engineering disciplines have this.
 Newtonian mechanics have $F=ma$.
 Quantum mechanics has the Schrodinger equation.
 Electrodynamics has the Maxwell equations.
 These equations are born out of a ton of hard work by really smart people, who observed the behaviour of these systems and encoded them as equations.
 Rigorous, mathematical statements from which we can understand and diagnose these systems.